open-contracting/deploy/docs/deploy/deploy.rst

 3. Manual cleanup
 -----------------

+If you changed the server name of a virtual host that uses HTTPS, you will need to :ref:`ssl-certificates` for the new server name.

-If you :ref:`changed the server name<change-server-name>` or :ref:`removed a Salt configuration<remove-salt-configuration>`, follow the linked steps to cleanup manually.
+If you :ref:`removed a Salt configuration<remove-salt-configuration>`, follow the linked steps to cleanup manually.